Categories

 English has many kinds of pronouns (personal, reflexive, demonstrative, indefinite, interrogative, relative), but each category includes words for people as well as words for things.
 In fact, not even every personal pronoun refers to a person.
 “It,” for example, is a personal pronoun that’s used in place of a thing.

-In the glossary at the end of my grammar book Woe Is I, I describe the different kinds of pronouns.
+In the glossary at the end of Pat’s book Woe Is I, she describes the different kinds of pronouns.
 If you want to brush up on them, here’s an excerpt:

 “A personal pronoun can be a subject (I, you, he, she, it, we, they); an object (me, you, him, her, it, us, them); or a possessive (my, mine, your, yours, his, her, hers, its, our, ours, their, theirs).
 Some of these (my, your, his, her, its, our, their) are also called possessive adjectives, since they describe (or modify) nouns.